Malta

 Childlessness rate (TCR)

-The lifetime childlessness rate (TCR) in Malta stands at 43.5% for 2024, marking an increase of 3.8 percentage points from 2023.
-Over the past five years, the TCR has shown a rising trend, averaging 41.6% from 2020 to 2024.
-Compared to the 2000s average of 28.7%, the current rate is approximately 14.8 percentage points higher.
-This figure places Malta 9th out of 38 countries globally.
-Within Europe, it ranks notably high, positioned 6th among 31 countries for childlessness rate.
+In 2024, Malta’s lifetime childlessness rate (TCR) reached 43.5%, marking an increase of 3.8 percentage points from 2023.
+Over the past five years, this rate has shown an upward trend, averaging 41.6% between 2020 and 2024.
+Compared to the 2000s average of 28.7%, the current rate is higher by approximately 14.8 percentage points.
+Among 38 countries globally, Malta holds the 9th position for childlessness, and within Europe, it ranks 6th out of 31 countries for having one of the highest rates.

 | Year | TCR | Year | TCR |